-The Digital Command Centre or DCC is a web application that facilitates the visualisation of a construction project as modelled and stored within the COGITO's Digital Twin Platform.
-Utilising state-of-the-art 3D visualisation technologies, it allows the user to monitor all the parameters of a project, from the as-planned data (building geometry, schedule) to real-time data, such as IoT sensor readings.
-The application serves as a read-only client for the DTP platform, i.e., it merely consumes data from it.
-A snapshot of the DCC tool upon loading a construction project is provided in Figure 1.
+The Digital Command Centre or DCC is a web application that facilitates the visualisation of a construction project as modelled and stored within the COGITO's Digital Twin Platform (DTP).
+Utilising state-of-the-art 3D visualisation technologies, it allows the user to remotely monitor all parameters of a construction project, from the as-planned data (building geometry, schedule) to real-time data such as IoT sensor readings, quality control checks, work progress and health & safety issues.
+The application serves as a read-only client for the DTP platform, i.e., it solely consumes data from it.
+A snapshot of the DCC tool upon loading a construction project in a web browser is provided in Figure 1.

-Figure 1 - Snapshot of the DCC upon loading a project
+Figure 1 - Snapshot of the DCC upon loading a project in the browser